danhhz/rast/capnp/README.md

 - [ ] Copy struct without knowing type
 - [ ] Packing
 - [ ] Replace Vec in list in/out types with iterators
+- [ ] Accept Struct or &Struct in constructor (same for struct lists)
 - [ ] Match up API naming with the official capnp
 - [ ] Escape field names so metas don't conflict
 - [ ] Clean up codegen code structure